 M&M's and Nanograms and Beef

-Two years ago, I watched Mike Martz explain marbling and steak selection to the first class of Illinois Farm Families Field Moms and for two years, I told anyone who would listen that it was one of the best demonstrations I'd ever seen.
+Two years ago, I watched beef farmer Mike Martz explain marbling and steak selection to Chicago moms and I told anyone who would listen that it was one of the best demonstrations I'd ever seen.

 Until this year.